Mobile gift cards are the cooler, more sophisticated and smarter cousin to the plastic gift card — and retailers are jumping on the bandwagon

 “This will be the first real holiday season of mobile gift cards, and we believe that there will be many consumers who utilize digital gift cards for their shopping,” says Chip Fishburne, vice president of mobile commerce for Atlanta-based Firethorn Mobile, creators of Swagg, a gift and rewards card mobile management system.
 “As adoption grows, merchants will continue to become more comfortable with this payment method.
 And consumers will continue to be more comfortable using a mobile device to buy and send gift cards.”

 “The idea of having all of your gift cards in one easy to access location is tremendously appealing to consumers.
-Couple that with the number of mobile smartphones on the market the number of people who are already connected to one another via their phones, there is opportunity for massive consumer adoption over the next few years,” says Todd Ablowitz, president of Double Diamond Group, a payments industry consultancy in Centennial, Colo.
+Couple that with the number of mobile smartphones on the market the number of people who are already connected to one another via their phones, there is an opportunity for massive consumer adoption over the next few years,” says Todd Ablowitz, president of Double Diamond Group, a payments industry consultancy in Centennial, Colo.

 Top 8 mobile gift card benefits we can look forward to